CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for RNA-seq.rst

 - HISAT2 (No quantification)
 - Pseudoalignment (Kallisto or Salmon)

 There are also extensive quality control tools that are executed with the minimum parameters above.
 You can provide additional ones depending on your end goals.
-Please refer to this detailed tutorial that was developed by NextFlow developers
+Please refer to this detailed tutorial that was developed by NextFlow developers `here <https://nf-co.re/rnaseq/3.14.0/>`_